Bilal4110/ImgSteg/README.md

    Image to decode: img_encoded.png
    ```

-3. Once you have provided an image to decode, the decoded message from the image will be displayed in the terminal.
+3. Once you have provided an image to decode, the decoded message will be displayed in the terminal.

    ```
    Select Option: 2